Driver Operated Weighbridge Systems

 The second weighing is automatically linked to the first weighing, using the registration or fleet number as a unique

 "key".
-It is this file that forms the basis for the reports that can be produced by the computer.
-Rontec can provide a
+It is this file that forms the basis for the reports that

 series of report formats to give printed details of business transacted in any form, whether customer, date or period